 Abstract: From PREM (Dziewonski & Anderson 1981), I deduce a simple analytical model for rocky planets.
 Tested with PREM-extrapolated numerical models (Zeng, Sasselov, Jacobsen 2015), this model can be applied to any two-layer (iron-silicate) rocky exoplanets with CMF (core mass fraction) range 0.2∼0.35 and mass range of 0.1~20 M⊕.
 This analytical model yields several handy and powerful formulae for the interior of such a planet.
 They can provide physical insights into the planet structure.

 Abstract: I will describe recent work on the development of a sensitive magnetic-field microscope with sub-micrometer spatial resolution.
 This instrument employs a layer of nitrogen-vacancy (NV) color centers at the surface of a diamond chip to enable imaging of magnetic fields from nearby samples.
 Together with collaborators in the MIT department of Earth, Atmospheric and Planetary Sciences, we have used the NV-diamond microscope to study distributions of magnetic minerals in a variety of terrestrial and meteoric rocks.
-Read more about Origins Chalk Talk - David Glenn (Physics - Walsworth Group)
+The combination of spatial resolution and magnetic sensitivity of our Read more about Origins Chalk Talk - David Glenn (Physics - Walsworth Group)